kevin-hello/chat-app/README.md

 #### Key Features

-A page where users can enter their name and choose a background color for the chat screen before joining the chat.
+1. A page where users can enter their name and choose a background color for the chat screen before joining the chat.
-A page displaying the conversation, as well as an input field and submit button.
+2. A page displaying the conversation, as well as an input field and submit button.
-The chat must provide users with two additional communication features: sending images and location data.
+3. he chat must provide users with two additional communication features: sending images and location data.
-Data gets stored online and offline.
+4. Data gets stored online and offline.

 #### Tools

-Node.js,
+- Node.js
-React Native,
+- React Native
-Expo,
+- Expo
+- Gifted Chat
+- Google Firebase

 #### Installation

-Fork or download this repo directly. npm install or yarn install in the terminal to install all dependencies.
+- Fork or download this repo directly.
+- `npm install` or `yarn install` in the terminal to install all dependencies.

 #### How to use this app

-Download and install the code (see Installation for instruction).
+1. Download and install the code (see Installation section for instruction).
-Install Expo globally npm install --global expo-cli.
+2. Install Expo globally `npm install --global expo-cli` .
-To start the app, run expo start or npm start.
+3. To start the app, run `expo start` or `npm start`.
-To run the app on a device, install an emulator or "Expo Go" on your smartphone
+4. To run the app on your device, install an emulator on your computer or the "Expo Go" App on your smartphone.